 What are the alternatives to a Part 9 Agreement?

-If you're unsure whether a debt agreement is right for you, you may want to consider some ways to take back control of your debt:
+If you're unsure whether a debt agreement is right for you, you may want to consider some alternative ways to get your debt under control:

 - Unsecured personal loan.
 Depending on how much debt you owe and the state of your credit history, you may be eligible for an unsecured personal loan.
 You can borrow upwards of $60,000 with an unsecured personal loan and consolidate debt from multiple credit accounts.

 - Balance transfer credit cards.
 If the majority of your debt is on credit cards and you have good credit history, you may want to consider your balance transfer options.
-These cards let you transfer debt from multiple cards to one and pay no interest for an extended period of time.
-You can compare your card options here.
+These cards let you transfer debt from multiple cards to one and pay no interest for an extended period of time (sometimes up to 26 months).
+You can compare your balance transfer card options here.